The Dental Wand STA System

 How can I find a dentist who uses the Wand?

 In the UK, you can find out which dentists in your area offer the Wand or STA system through the UK distributor, Dental Sky.
-They are in the process of building a dedicated online search function for this which will be launched later this year but in the meantime they can be contacted by phone on 0800 294 4700 or by email on [email protected]
+They are in the process of building a dedicated online search function for this which will be launched soon but in the meantime they can be contacted by phone on 0800 294 4700 or by email at [email protected]